codemargaret/track-suggester/README.md

 ## Description

-_Epicodus is a vocational school for people who want to be computer progammers.
+_Epicodus is a vocational school for people who want to be computer programmers.
 It offers several tracks, each focusing on different languages.
-This survey asks potential students questions themselves, and matches them with a program based on their responses._
+This survey asks potential students questions about themselves, and matches them with a program based on their responses._

 ## Setup/Installation Requirements